-But one thing that is observed in all the various forms of worship is that blood is used.
+One thing however is observed in all the various forms of worship; blood is used.
 I even understand that people in the satanic secrete cults themselves draw their blood to make covenant.
 This signifies the importance of blood.

 Because blood is the life of any human being.
 The blood in man is what makes him a living being.
-Withdraw all the blood in man, man is dead in less than a minute.
+Withdraw all the blood in man, man is dead instantly.

 So when the Secret Cult members and other evil people sign covenant with their blood, they are simply signing with their life.
 They are sealing the covenant with their life.

 Our first parents were Adam and Eve.
 We have no record that they made any sacrifice to God.
 It is possible they did but we have no record.

 We however have on record that the first children, Cain and Abel did.
 Cain made a sacrifice of farm produce because he was a farmer, while Abel made a sacrifice of blood, being a herdsman.